Gratuity Calculation Dilemma: Should Maternity Leave Count Towards Service Years?

 Ashutosh Thakre

-Mr. Praveen and Mr. Madhu have given the very exact and practical answer to your query, I would only add that before you take that one year leave as break in service, make sure that there was an order passed in the period when the employee was on leave to the effect that the long unpaid leave would not be considered for Gratuity purpose.
+Mr. Praveen and Mr. Madhu have given a very exact and practical answer to your query.
+I would only add that before you take that one-year leave as a break in service, make sure that there was an order passed during the period when the employee was on leave to the effect that the long unpaid leave would not be considered for Gratuity purposes.
+If that order has not been passed with the employee in the loop at that juncture, then the employee would be eligible for Gratuity for the entire 9 years (including the leave without pay) as the order has not been passed.

 Ashutosh Thakre